 When looking for musicians for “The Pool” Siloam wanted skill and creative fluidity.
 Following great advice from a fellow recording artist, Shelby Brown; he told her that “he always looks for the best musicians to work with; because it helps make him better”.
 The best she found in the current project mix of Bassist-Freeman “Free” Spells Jr. and Mike Harrington, Guitarist-Rydell Chavez, Carl Robinson and Markovic Drummond, Keyboardist-Niko Marks, Sidney Howard and James Shelton, Drummers-Winston “Foot” Britton and Ron Otis, Percussionist-Romel Alexander and featuring jazz Saxophonist-Dave McMurray on their single 7 DAYS.
 The group’s blend invites you to submerge into their lush harmonious flow.

 The diversity of the SiloamPool listener crosses the age, racial and social spectrum.
-“This kind of reach is a brass ring blessing, it allows us to connect with people anywhere”.
+“This kind of reach is a brass ring blessing, it allows us to connect with people anywhere.
+Music is very powerful, its language and influence knows no bounds.
+It is life’s rhythm we all connect to.
+We use our platform to inspire people.
+This is why we take great care in what we create”.
 The electrifying passion that touches Siloam’s heart is notably recognized in her lyrics.
 Fueled with a fire that chases away the chill, SiloamPool is a soothing-healing balm.
 “The Pool is [US + YOU], it’s all about creating and serving music in substantive, enjoyable way.
-Having that amazing exchange with our listeners, is why we love what we do “.
+Having that amazing exchange with our audiences, is why we love what we do “.